Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 Stress Relief Exercise: Walking

-A study by Hunter et al. (2019) found that just 20 minutes of walking in nature was enough to greatly reduce cortisol levels and that levels dropped further still when the walk was increased to 30 minutes.
+A study by Hunter et al. (2019) found that just 20 minutes of walking in nature was enough to significantly reduce cortisol levels, and that levels dropped further when the walk was increased to 30 minutes.

 Another study from 2015 has shown that regular walking helps to reduce rumination and may assist with preventing depression, on account of providing ‘positive distractions’ from stressful situations and thoughts.

-So next time you’re feeling stressed, why not head outside and walk it out of your system?
+So next time you’re feeling stressed, why not head outside and walk it off?

 Meditation

 Meditation is a well-known technique that reduces stress, depression, and anxiety.
-It has been practiced for thousands of years, and there are many aspects to meditation that may be helpful for stress reduction.
+It has been practiced for thousands of years, and many aspects of meditation may be helpful for stress reduction.
 Studies especially highlight the effects of mindfulness and yogic breathing.

 Breathing exercises encourage the parasympathetic nervous system to kick in, which suppresses the release of stress hormones adrenaline and cortisol.
-You may choose to use a basic breathing exercise, or combine your breathing exercises with a yoga flow.
+You may choose to use a basic breathing exercise or combine it with a yoga flow.

 Elly: If you’re looking for the best exercise for stress, there are several options that focus on the parasympathetic (rest and digest) nervous system.
 Among these are restorative or yin yoga, Tai Chi, and Qi Gong.